A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

-Bayesian inference is based on the posterior distribution of $\mathbf{w}$ given the data, $p(\mathbf{w|y},\sigma^2 , \lambda)$.
-In order to find $p(\mathbf{w|y},\sigma^2 , \lambda)$ we would have to find its normalising integral by integrate \eqref{tempjoint} with respect to $\mathbf{w}$.
-However, the inclusion of the Laplace prior \eqref{bpriorw2} makes the integration intractable.
+Bayesian inference is based on the posterior distribution of $\boldsymbol{w}$ given the data, $p(\boldsymbol{w|y},\sigma^2 , \lambda)$, which can be calculated from~Equations~\eqref{bpriorw2} and \eqref{condy}.
+However, the inclusion of the Laplace prior in Equation~\eqref{bpriorw2} makes an analytical solution intractable.
 We therefore proceed to use a hierarchical representation of the full model, similar to the Bayesian Lasso described by \cite{park2008bayesian}:

-where we have included priors for $\lambda$ and $\sigma^2$, which is respectively a Gamma and an inverse Gamma distribution.
-Note that the first Equation is the same as in Equation~\eqref{condy}.
-The Gaussian prior in Equation~\eqref{blsw} includes an individual hyperparameter $\tau_i$ for each $w_i$ where the hyperprior for the $\tau_i$ is given in Equation~\eqref{ptau}.
-The Laplace prior~\eqref{bpriorw2} is now represented by the priors in Equation\eqref{blsw} and \eqref{ptau} which follows from the Laplace distribution as a scaled mixture of Gaussians with an exponential mixing density \citep{andrews1974scale}.